darwinz/dag-data-etl-pipeline/README.md

 ## Description

-Lambda function that retrieves a data file from S3 and inserts each item in DynamDB as JSON
+Lambda function that retrieves a data file from S3 and inserts each item in DynamoDB as JSON

 The data is stored as a JSON object in a non-relational data store, similar to the following: